deafmute1/deemix-librip/README.md

 This script for obvious reasons may have a very long runtime.
 You may want to consider running on a long uptime machine (e.g. a server) in tmux or screen.
 If you run under `--lazy` mode, the script requires no human intervention _after_ you enter your deezer arl cookie.
 The script only needs user intervention whilst fetching artists in order to authenticate to the APIs.
 This processes should not take more then a few minutes.

 ## Authenticating to APIs.
-For lastfm, you need to generate an api key [here](https://secure.last.fm/login?next=/api/account/create).
+For **lastfm**, you need to generate an api key [here](https://secure.last.fm/login?next=/api/account/create).
 The required information is public and no further auth is needed.

-For spotify, you need to generate a client id and its corresponding secret [here](https://developer.spotify.com/dashboard/).
-After creation, go into your created application, select `Edit Settings` and set the redirect uri to `https://example.com`.
-You will also need to provide access to your account.
-The script will provide a link to a spotify OAuth login.
-AFter login, it will redirect you to a URL beinning with "https://example.com".
-Copy and paste this whole URL into the script when prompted.
+For **spotify**, you need to generate a client id and its corresponding secret [here](https://developer.spotify.com/dashboard/).
+After creation, go into your created application, select `Edit Settings` and set the redirect uri to `https://example.com`.You will also need to provide access to your account.
+The script will provide a link to a spotify OAuth login - on most destktops this should auto-open in your browser, otherwise you can copy and paste it.
+After login, it will redirect you to a URL beginning with "https://example.com".
+Copy and paste this whole URL into the CLI when prompted.

 ## deezer2?
 The deezer2 folder contains the deezer-python library modified to be in the `deezer2` namespace instead of the `deezer` namespace.
 This is because deezer-py, a dependancy of deemix, also uses that namespace.
 See deezer2/LICENSE for copyright details concerning that folder.